Patience (KSI song): Commercial performance

 In the United Kingdom, "Patience" was the most downloaded song of that week.
 It debuted at number three on the UK Singles Chart, making it the highest-placed new entry of that week.
 It stood as KSI's sixth UK top 10 single and first for Yungblud and Polo G. On 11 June 2021, "Patience" was certified silver by the British Phonographic Industry (BPI) for exceeding sales of 200,000 track-equivalent units in the UK.
 On 9 August 2022, Music Week reported that "Patience" has sold 331,573 units in the UK.

 In Ireland, "Patience" debuted at number eight on the Irish Singles Chart, making it the highest-placed new entry of that week.
 Elsewhere in Europe, the song charted at number 37 in Denmark, number 15 in Hungary, number 85 in Lithuania and number 37 in Norway.
 In Australia, "Patience" debuted at number 61 on the ARIA Singles Chart.
 In Canada, "Patience" debuted at number 94 on the Canadian Hot 100.
-In the United States, "Patience" peaked at number five on both the Bubbling Under Hot 100 and Digital Songs Sales charts and earned KSI a spot on Billboards Emerging Artists chart.
+In the United States, "Patience" peaked at number five on the Digital Songs Sales charts and earned KSI a spot on Billboards Emerging Artists chart.
 "Patience" charted at number 102 on the Billboard Global 200 chart.